 - Credit history: Your credit report or history shows all the information about the money you have borrowed from lenders in the past.
 It also shows how you have made your bill payments.
 South Africans are entitled to one free credit report per year.
 These can be obtained from any credit bureau such as Compuscan and Transunion.

 - Credit score: This is a rating that indicates whether you’re good at paying back your debt or not.
 It is based on your credit history.
-For example, a credit score of more than 800 shows lenders that you can be trusted to pay back your credit.
-However, if your credit score goes below 579, this indicates that you are more likely to default on your credit (ie fail to pay it back).
+For example, a credit score of more than 800 shows lenders that you can be trusted to pay back your loan.
+However, if your credit score goes below 579, this indicates that you may be more likely to default on your loan (i.e. fail to pay it back).

 - Defaulting: When you default on debt, it means you have failed to pay back your monthly repayments as per the agreement with your lender.
 Defaulting ultimately leads to a poor credit score and other negative consequences.